- Academic Requirements

 Call 303.871.3000 to report all emergencies on campus.
-There is a trained safety dispatcher on duty 24 hours to receive your call.
+There is a trained safety dispatcher on duty 24 hours per day to receive your call.

 Student Pioneer ID Card

 Your Pioneer ID card is your official identification while at the University of Denver Sturm College of Law.
-The Pioneer card serves as a means of access to your dorm, Meal Plan, Flex Debit Account, parking, Coors Fitness Center, sporting events, Law Library, Penrose Library, Vending, Laundry, and many others.
+The Pioneer card serves as a means of access to the building, use of Flex Debit Account, Coors Fitness Center, sporting events, Law Library, Penrose Library, vending machines and many others.

-The Pioneer ID office is located on the lower level of the Driscoll University Center – South on the University Park Campus.
+The Pioneer ID office is located on the lower level of the Driscoll University Center.
 In order to obtain your ID card, you must be registered, be within 30 days of the start of your enrolled semester, and provide a picture ID such as a driver’s license or passport.
-Students are advised to call 303.871.4545 before traveling to that office or visit www.du.edu/pioneercard for informational video and FAQ’s.\
+Students are advised to call 303.871.4545 before traveling to that office or visit www.du.edu/pioneercard for an informational video and FAQs.

-There are two types of parking lots on campus, lots that require permits and metered visitor lots.
+There are two types of parking lots on campus: lots that require permits and metered visitor lots.
 Students with a vehicle on campus must register the vehicle with Parking Services and, to help ensure parking accessibility, are strongly recommended to purchase a Denver University parking permit (General or Restricted).
-Parking on residential streets is restricted to residents living in the neighborhood, and are strictly monitored by City of Denver Parking Enforcement.
+Parking on residential streets is restricted to residents living in the neighborhood and is strictly monitored by City of Denver Parking Enforcement.

-Permits are sold via a secure website.
-The web address is: www.parking.du.edu.
+Permits are sold via a secure website: www.parking.du.edu.
 Motorcycle permits are the only permits sold in person at the Parking Office.

-Lockers are available for yearly rental from the Office for Student Affairs and are obtained by paying a $20.00 fee that is given to the SBA.
-It is suggested that students obtain a locker, but it is not required.
+Lockers are available for yearly rental from the Office of Student Affairs and are obtained by paying a $20.00 fee that is used for student programming.
+Students are not required to obtain a locker.
 The Sturm College of Law will provide the locks for each locker.
 Students are not allowed to use their own locks or tape anything to the outside of the locker.
 Lockers are the property of the Sturm College of Law.

-All lockers must be cleaned out at the end of the Spring semester.
-If you would like to keep your locker until the end of Summer semester, you must inform the Student Affairs office.
-During the Summer any items left in the lockers will be discarded.
+All lockers must be cleaned out at the end of the Spring Semester.
+If you would like to keep your locker until the end of Summer Semester, you must inform the Student Affairs Office.
+During the Summer, any items left in lockers will be discarded.
 The Student Affairs Office and the Sturm College of Law will not be able to store or ship anything left in a locker.
-All books in good condition will be given to the SBA consignment bookstore.

 The Office of Student Affairs is allowed access to any locker after giving notification to the student whose locker they will be entering.